Psalms For Life

 all you who wait on YHWH!

 David’s urgent cries for God’s refuge, rescue, release, favor, and guidance evidence his deep distress.
-He speaks of being ostracized and hunted.
-He’s aware of his own sins, rumors that magnify his fears, and the huge toll it all takes on him.
-His energy ebbing away, he feels so diminished in body and soul that he sees his life through a darkened lens.
+He’s been ostracized, and now he’s hunted.
+He admits his own sins and is aware of rumors that magnify his fears.
+All this takes a huge toll on him.
+With his energy ebbing away, he feels so diminished in body and soul that he sees everything through a darkened lens.

 It’s not just that his arrogant, deceitful, derisive enemies are determined to kill him.
-David knows something they don’t know: that they’re part of a bigger plot, to thwart God’s purposes on earth since it’s through David that God has said he’ll fulfill those purposes.
-Hence, David’s cry that God would put them out of commission once and for all is really a cry that he would curse the enemies of good in God’s world.
+David knows something they don’t know: they’re part of a bigger plot, to thwart God’s purposes on earth since it’s through David that God has said he’ll fulfill those purposes.
+Hence, David’s cry that God would put them out of commission once and for all is really a cry that he would curse the enemies of good and of God in the world.

 David’s overriding issue is that his present reality doesn’t remotely match God’s covenantal promise to honor and bless his servants and take down their adversaries.
 But David doesn’t rail against God.
 Instead, he declares God to be faithful and pleads with him to keep his promise.
 David repeatedly expresses his faith in God and puts himself in God’s hands—not fatalistically, but rather in confidence that God will hold him fast.

-Thus, David stakes everything on God’s faithfulness—saying, “What happens to me is yours to decide”–even when everything seems to suggest that God is unfaithful.
+Thus, even when everything seems to suggest God can’t be trusted, David stakes everything on God’s faithfulness—essentially saying, “What happens to me is yours to decide.”
 Faithful to the end, Jesus’ prayed David’s words from the cross in the same spirit and faith.
-David ends his poem by calling his community to respond to God’s past demonstrations of steadfast love by loving God, no matter what.
+David ends his psalm by calling his community to respond to God’s past demonstrations of steadfast love by loving God and trusting him, no matter what.

 Lord, you’re not careless about keeping your promises.
 And far from being stingy, you’re generous, want me to flourish, and categorically won’t let anything separate me from your love.
 Help me love you as you love me and hold you to your word until you answer me.
 Amen.